joshuawright11/papyrus/README.md

 ### Interceptors

-You may also inspect a provider's raw requests and responses by using `intercept()`.
-Remember that you'll need to call the second closure parameter if you want the request to continue.
+You may also inspect a `Provider`'s raw `Request`s and `Response`s using `intercept()`.
+Make sure to call the second closure parameter if you want the request to continue.

 ```swift
 let provider = Provider(baseURL: "http://localhost:3000")